7 Best Investment Newsletters & Subscription Services

 What’s the difference between Seeking Alpha Premium and Alpha Picks?

-Seeking Alpha Premium is a research platform; Alpha Picks is a stock-picking service.
+Seeking Alpha Premium is a research platform; Alpha Picks is a stock-picking service with sells.
 SA Premium ($269/year) gives you access to 18,000+ contributor articles, Quant ratings, and research tools—but no specific buy recommendations.
-Alpha Picks ($449/year) gives you 2 specific stock picks per month selected by the Quant algorithm.
+Alpha Picks ($449/year) gives you 2 specific stock picks per month selected by the Quant algorithm, plus the rating / 12-month / 15% exits.
 Different products for different needs.

 How do I know if an investment newsletter is legitimate?

-Look for verified track records, transparent methodology, and honest trade-off disclosure.
+Look for verified track records, transparent methodology, and an honest hold-or-sell rule.
 Services like Stock Advisor and Alpha Picks publish every historical recommendation with returns.
 Tools like TipRanks help you verify expert credibility.
 Be skeptical of services that only show winners or make unrealistic return claims.

 What’s the best free alternative to paid investment subscriptions?